Luckyaremu/ruby-capstone-scraper/README.md

->Ruby Capstone Project (web scrapping)
+>-Ruby Capstone Project

 This is the Ruby's Capstone project for Microverse.
 This project creates a web scraper built-up with Ruby

 ## What does it do

-With this program, built with Ruby, you can have access to all the smart phones on Jumia online shop, get all the products, specifications and its price range.the products are listed on your terminal and stored in an separated CSV file.
+With this program, built with Ruby, you can access all the smart phones on Jumia online shop, get all the products, specifications and its price range.the products are listed on terminal and stored in a CSV file.

 ## Built With

-Ruby
+- Ruby
-Nokogiri gem
+- Nokogiri gem
-HTTParty gem
+- HTTParty gem

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple example steps.

-Clone the project unto your local machine cd to the folder run
+- Clone the project unto your local machine cd to the folder run

 ### Prerequisites